Raphfriend/USB2DB15/COMPATIBILITY.md

 This is a list of tested controllers.
 Please reach out to our Discord server if you have a controller not listed here and wish to be a tester.
 You will need to test each beta version of the software for regressions

 ### 8BitDo
+- M30 Bluetooth Controller
+	- Via wired connection
-- M30 Bluetooth Controller (Via wired connection.
-Place controller into D-INPUT mode by holding B + START upon powering ON controller.)
+	- Place controller into D-INPUT mode by holding B + START upon powering ON controller
+	- Press SELECT + DPAD UP to enable digital DPAD
 - SFC30 (Via wired connection)
 - NES & SNES Bluetooth Receivers (Firmware v1.33) (requires USB HOST SHIELD 2.0 update)
+  - NES & SNES Bluetooth receviers tested compatible with the following controllers:
+    - Sony PS4 DS4
+    - Nintendo Switch Pro controller
+    - 8BitDo M30 Bluetooth controller (controller must be placed in MacOS mode by holding A + START upon powering on controller)

 ### Buffalo
 - SNES Classic GamePad